Oil and Acrylic Painting Workshops and

 Students will be introduced to their materials.
 The different ways of beginning a painting are covered.
 All paintings are composed of 4 main visible elements:color, value, shapes and edges and these topics will be discussed throughout the eight week session .Composition, placement and the necessity or not of a focal point will be covered.
 Alla prima and/or the three value methods will be used.
 Students will be encouraged to develop their own unique painting style (own voice) through positive critiques and suggestions.
 Gentle group critiques by their fellow students and the instructor will take place after most sessions.
 Both novice and experienced artists can benefit greatly from these classes.

 Students must bring there own subject matter (ie. real reference material, photos, copies of paintings, etc).Please be conscious that the material should be clear and large enough to make out enough detail to work from.
-We will not be doing work from memory, this should only happen after years of experence.
+We will not work from memory, this should only happen after years of experience.
 Painting materials and subject reference material must be brought to every session.

 Classes are kept to a maximum size of 4 to 8 people.
-Due to the flexible instruction method used in the workshops, the students can stagger their classes and still complete their eight week classes but eight consecutive weeks is highly recommended.
-These courses run year round including the summers except for two weeks in September where I'll be doing my workshops in Italy.
+Due to the flexible instruction method used in the workshops, the eight consecutive weeks is highly recommended but are somewhat flexible.
+These courses run year round including the summers.

 Session : one weekend (Sat-Sun) 10:00 a.m. to 4:00 p.m.